githubmave/AWS-s3-Lambda-MongoDB/readMe.md

-This project is to transfer data in staging bucket to developing bucket.
+## Purpose:

-But the following is the ### phase one:
+##### When AWS S3 has new files, would trigger Lambda to read and copy it to another S3 bucket

-  print the jobTest02.json to CloudWatchLog when this jobTest02.json is uploaded into AWS S3 jobbuck bucket.
+##### print the jobTest02.json to CloudWatchLog when this jobTest02.json is uploaded into AWS S3 jobbuck bucket.

     The jobTest02.json is as the following: